katlogic/WindowsD/README.md

 * Driver signing, including WHQL-only locked systems (secureboot tablets).
 * Protected processes (used for DRM, "WinTcb").

-WinD works similiarly to other tools [1] [2] which disable DSE, but is designed to be more user friendly - that is, be mostly transparent and simply unlock the system, with no need for user to further intervene manually.
+WinD works similiarly to [other tools](https://github.com/hfiref0x/DSEFix) which disable DSE, but is designed to be more user friendly - that is, be mostly transparent and simply unlock the system, with no need for user to further intervene manually.